dhis2/dhis2-java-client/README.md

 This section explains generic metadata object operations.
 In scenarios where dynamic handling of metadata is needed, several generic metadata objects are available.

-To create a metadata object, in this case a data element:
+To create a metadata object, in this case, a data element:

 ```java
 DataElement dataElement = new DataElement();